Criminal Code Infringement FAQs

 Why are Police now issuing CCIN?

-Legislation under the Criminal Code Amendment (Infringement Notices) Act 2011 now enables Western Australia Police to issue an infringement as an alternative option to deal with Criminal Conduct and WA Police must enforce the Law.
+Legislation under the Criminal Code Amendment (Infringement Notices) Act 2011 now enables the Western Australia Police Force to issue an infringement as an alternative option to deal with Criminal Conduct and the WA Police Force must enforce the Law.
 In the past Police have taken offenders to the Station to be charged.